 Certificate of Membership

-- The Society shall present to each new member an official Certificate of Membership upon receipt of member’s initiation fee.
+- The Society shall present to each new member an official Certificate of Membership upon receipt of member’s initiation fee at the next biennial meeting of the Society.

 Section I. Initiation Fees

-- The initiation fee for a newly elected Fellow shall be set by the Executive Board and shall include his first year’s dues.
+- The initiation fee for a newly elected Fellow shall be set by the Executive Board and shall include his/her first year’s dues.
 This initiation fee is payable at the Biennial Congress during which the Fellow is elected.
+If the newly elected Fellow is elected off cycle, by approval of the Executive Board, they shall assume membership upon payment of the initiation fee and the membership dues for the year inducted.
+Members elected after October 1, in the year of the induction will be responsible for annual dues in January of the following year.
+Initiation fees will be due the year of election.

 - Honorary Fellows, Honorary Members, and Retired Fellows are exempt from